basanta123/Laravel-Facebook-Page/readme.md

 ## Used package

-sammyk/laravel-facebook-sdk for connecting our application with facebook api logentries/logentries-monolog-handler for handling application logs in clouds
+sammyk/laravel-facebook-sdk for connecting our application with facebook api.

+logentries/logentries-monolog-handler for handling application logs in clouds

 ## Unit test